singh-man/books/crackingTheCoding/17_hard.md

 We need to know the number of elements  in common between  the two arrays.
 We can throw all of A's elements into a hash table.
 Then we iterate through B, incrementing intersection every time we find an element in A.

 This takes O(A  +  B) time.
-If each array has size Wand we do this for D arrays, then this takes O(D² W).
+If each array has size W and we do this for D arrays, then this takes O(D² W).

 Before implementing this, let's first think about the classes we'll need.